 - Ergonomically designed, padded shoulder strap systems to improve load balance and enhance comfort

 - A reduced number and size of pockets and club openings/dividers

 Golf Stand Bags

-The distinguishing feature of these bags is that they have extending and retractable stand to allow golfers to lean their bags forward upon their outstretched legs.
-Prior to this innovation golfers would either lie their bags flat on the ground or precariously stand their bags on their bottoms.
+The distinguishing feature of these bags is that they have an extending and retractable stand to allow golfers to lean their bags forward upon their outstretched legs.
+Before this innovation, golfers would either lie their bags flat on the ground or precariously stand their bags on their bottoms.

-Golf Sunday Bags
+Sunday Golf Bags

 Golf Hybrid Bags

-Golf Hybrid bags are basically stand bags that have some of the fuller features of the cart bags.
-They are designed for golfers who want one bag that they can seamlessly use whether they are walking, pushing a cart or using a motorized golf cart.
+Golf Hybrid bags are stand bags that have some of the fuller features of the cart bags.
+They are designed for golfers who want one bag they can seamlessly use, whether they are walking, pushing a cart, or using a motorized golf cart.